frozenspider/SubRipEditor/README.md

 ### 1.0.5
 * Included juniversalchardet in order to detect file encoding (files will be saved as UTF-8 regardless)
 * Now supports reading file with multiple newlines between entries
+* Updated Scala version to 2.11.7 and libraries to latest

 ### 1.0.4
 * Reloading current file no longer scrolls list to the top